The Ascent (1977 film): Plot

-During the Great Patriotic War (World War II), two Soviet partisans go to a Belarusian village in search of food.
+During the Great Patriotic War (World War II), two Soviet partisans, Sotnikov (Boris Plotnikov) and Rybak (Vladimir Gostyukhin) go to a Belarusian village in search of food.
 After taking a farm animal from the collaborationist headman (Sergei Yakovlev), they head back to their unit, but are spotted by a German patrol.
-After a protracted gunfight in the snow in which one of the Germans is killed, the two men get away, but Sotnikov (Boris Plotnikov) is shot in the leg.
-Rybak (Vladimir Gostyukhin) has to take him to the nearest shelter, the home of Demchikha (Lyudmila Polyakova), the mother of three young children.
+After a protracted gunfight in the snow in which one of the Germans is killed, the two men get away, but Sotnikov is shot in the leg.
+Realizing he is about to be captured, he points a gun to his head to kill himself, but Rybak arrives just in time and takes him away.
+Rybak takes him to the nearest shelter, the home of Demchikha (Lyudmila Polyakova), the mother of three young children.
 However, they are discovered and captured.

 The two men and a sobbing Demchikha are taken to the German headquarters.
-Sotnikov is interrogated first by local collaborator Portnov (Anatoli Solonitsyn), a former Soviet club-house director and children's choirmaster who became the local head of the Belarusian Auxiliary Police, loyal to the Germans.
+Sotnikov is interrogated first by local collaborator Portnov (Anatoly Solonitsyn), a former Soviet club-house director and children's choirmaster who became the local head of the Belarusian Auxiliary Police, loyal to the Germans.
 When Sotnikov refuses to answer Portnov's questions, he is brutally tortured by members of the collaborationist police, but gives up no information.
 However, Rybak tells as much as he thinks the police already know, hoping to live so he can escape later.
 Portnov offers him the job of policeman.
-The headman, now suspected of supporting the partisans, and Basya Meyer, the teen daughter of a Jewish shoemaker, are imprisoned in the same cellar for the night.
+Afterwards, they are imprisoned in the same cellar for the night with the headman, now suspected of supporting the partisans, Basya Meyer, a young Jewish girl hidden by one of the village members, and Demchikha.
+Sotnikov agrees to speak with Portnov the next day and shoulder all responsibility, hopefully absolving the others.

-The next morning, all are led out to be hanged.
-Rybak accepts Portnov's offer and the Germans let him join the police.
-Sotnikov and the others are executed.
+The next morning, all are led out of the cellar, with Sotnikov demanding to speak to Portnov, who brushes him off after an impassioned plea.
+Desperate, Rybak begs with Portnov to let him join the police, who allows it.
+Seeing this, Demchikha attempts to reveal who was hiding Basya but to no avail.
+Sotnikov and the others are led away and hanged.

 As he heads back to the camp with his new comrades, Rybak is vilified by the villagers.
-Realizing what he has done, he tries to hang himself in the outhouse with his belt, but fails.
+With his guilt and lack of courage to escape, he tries to hang himself in the outhouse with his belt, but fails.
 A fellow policeman calls for Rybak until Rybak opens the door.
 The policeman tells him that their commander wants him and leaves him alone in the courtyard.
 Rybak stares out the open door and begins to laugh and weep.